 Meeting schedules are planned each fiscal year.

-check the mailbox bulletin board for current announcements and specific dates
+check the mailbox bulletin board for current announcements and specific dates or changes.

 August – Annual Meeting Preparation